 A separate Reverberation Enhancement System helps to create an acoustical environment favorable to a concert organ.
 It incorporates four small microphones hung from the ceiling to pick up sound generated within the room, process it, and feed that sound back into the sanctuary as additional reverberation.
 This system improves the amount, tonal balance, and spatial aspects of the reverberation within the sanctuary and enhances congregational singing and responsive worship.

 Our organ concerts are free of charge and held on Tuesdays (October - May, dates vary) in the Main Sanctuary, 12:30 pm - 1:30 pm.
-Visit our calendar of events for upcoming concert dates.

 On September 11, 2009, Central Synagogue dedicated new bimah chairs, a gift from Nancy Fisher and Marc Kirschner in honor of Dr. Janice Gabrilove, whose mother Hilda Gabrilove worked with members of the Synagogue’s Sisterhood on the needlepoint covering of the original chairs in the 1970s.